Imagine that you are pedaling along a very quiet dirt road along the shores of a faraway ocean, with the nearest village more than ten miles distant.

 Sometimes the trail doesn’t work out as expected, but that’s just part of the fun.
 Unless you’re on some sort of schedule, it really shouldn’t matter how long it takes to get there, right?

-Explore a destination by bicycle with REI Adventures and let REI take care of all the details—and all you have to do is pedal.
+Explore a destination by bike with REI Adventures cycling trips and let REI take care of all the details—and all you have to do is pedal.